Infrequently Noted

 • Not for nothing, but avoiding React will insulate your team from the assertion-heavy, data-light React discourse.

-Why pick a slow, backwards-looking framework whose architecture is compromised to serve legacy browsers when smaller, faster, better alternatives with all of the upsides (and none of the downsides) have been production-ready and successful for years? ↩︎
+Why pick a slow, backwards-looking framework whose architecture is compromised to serve legacy browsers when smaller, faster, better alternatives with all of the upsides (and none of the downsides) have been production-ready and successful for years?

 And yet, browsers and web developers frequently collude to deliver outstanding interactivity under these conditions.
 Often enough, that "generalists" don't give the repeated miracle of HTML-centric Wikipedia and MDN articles loading consistently quickly, as they gleefully clog those narrow pipes with amounts of heavyweight JavaScript that are incompatible with consistently delivering good user experience.
 All because they neither understand nor respect client-side constraints.

-It's enough to make thoughtful engineers tear their hair out. ↩︎ ↩︎
+It's enough to make thoughtful engineers tear their hair out.

 3. Tom Stoppard's classic quip that "it's not the voting that's democracy; it's the counting" chimes with the importance of impartial and objective criteria for judging the results of bakeoffs.

-I've witnessed more than my fair share of stacked-deck proof-of-concept pantomimes, often inside very large organisations with tremendous resources and managers who say all the right things.
+I've witnessed more than my fair share of stacked-deck proof-of-concept pantomimes, often inside large organisations with tremendous resources and managers who say all the right things.
 But honesty demands more than lip service.

-Organisations that are just looking for a baroque way to excuse their pre-ordained outcomes should skip the charade.
-It will only make good people cynical and increase resistance to your agenda.
-Teams that want to set bales of benajmins on fire because frameworkism shouldn't be afraid to say what they want.
-They were going to get it anyway, after all. ↩︎
+Organisations looking for a complicated way to excuse pre-ordained outcomes should skip the charade.
+It will only make good people cynical and increase resistance.
+Teams that want to set bales of benajmins on fire because of frameworkism shouldn't be afraid to say what they want.

 4. An example of easy cut lines for teams considering contemporary development might be browser support versus base bundle size.